 - Canadian Heritage - This website promotes understanding of Canadian citizenship values.
 Provides information on multiculturalism, our official languages and Canadian sports, arts and heritage.

 - Immigration, Refugees and Citizenship Canada (IRCC) Offices Abroad - This is a listing compiled by Immigration, Refugees and Citizenship Canada of missions abroad that process immigration applications.

-- Cultural Access Pass for New Citizens - As a new Canadian citizen, you can use this pass to visit many cultural institutions in your region for free.
+- Canoo - As a new Canadian citizen, you can use this pass to visit many cultural institutions in your region for free.
 This program is through the Institute for Canadian Citizenship.